Massage is Therapy

 We implore media professionals to use change the way they speak of trafficking, in an effort to differentiate law-abiding businesses from criminal enterprises.

-- Refer to the victims that provide illicit services as trafficking victims or sex workers, not masseuses, massage therapists or massage parlors
+- Refer to the victims that provide illicit services as trafficking victims or sex workers, not masseuses, massage therapists or massage parlors.
+They have nothing to do with massage.
+They are brothels disguised as massage businesses.

-- When speaking about legitimate licensed massage therapists, do not use the word masseuse/masseur.
+- When speaking about law-abiding, licensed massage therapists, do not use the word masseuse/masseur.
 That may be acceptable in France, where the term originated, but in the U.S., those terms are used to refer to people who provide illicit services, often in parlors as victims of trafficking.

-- Instead, we ask that you use licensed professionals, Licensed Massage & Bodywork Therapists (LMBTs), licensed therapists, and other such designations distinguishing us as It is important that the public understand the difference and use the correct terminology as this will help the massage profession be recognized as the legal allied healthcare professionals that we are.
+- Instead, we ask that you use licensed professionals, Licensed Massage & Bodywork Therapists (LMBTs), licensed massage therapists (LMTs), and other such designations distinguishing us as It is important that the public understand the difference and use the correct terminology as this will help the massage profession be recognized as the legal allied healthcare professionals that we are.

-- When speaking of illegal businesses that provide sexual services under the guise of massage, we ask that you refer to those businesses as sex parlors, not massage parlors.
+- When speaking of illicit massage businesses that provide sexual services under the guise of massage, we ask that you refer to those businesses as sex workers/sex parlors and NOT Illicit Massage Businesses.
+The contiuned use of the word massage makes it look like these are just bad massage businesses.
+Call them what they are.

-- As well, we ask that when referring to LMBT businesses, please use massage practice or massage therapy office, or massage clinic and not massage parlors.
+- As well, we ask that when referring to LMT businesses, please use massage practice or massage therapy office, or massage clinic and not massage parlors.

 - We ask that you help us educate the public to recognize that non-regulated foot parlors currently enjoyed by many consumers is where human traffickers will continue to groom the public and take money away from the state through money laundering practices.